Police ID accused serial stalker, rapist on the run in Philadelphia region

 The next day around 12 a.m., the accused suspect followed a woman home after leaving Delilah's on Spring Garden Street.
 Police say the victim tried to evade the suspect in West Norriton, and eventually went to a Wawa to get help.
 The suspect was nowhere to be found.

-Around 5 a.m. the same morning, police say the suspect approached a woman while seated in her vehicle near the 3400 block of N. 11th Street.
-The suspect is accused of sexually assaulting her in an alley after holding her at gunpoint.
+Around 5 a.m. the same morning, police say Bennett approached a woman while seated in her vehicle near the 3400 block of N. 11th Street.
+The suspect then raped her in an alley after holding her at gunpoint, police said.

 "He pointed (the gun) at her, took her around the corner and raped her," said Captain Mark Burgmann, the commanding officer of Philadelphia police's Special Victims Unit.